grannycart/by-sound-alone/why-write-a-submarines-story.md

 	* Where characters are watching their fate read out from nothing but a small needle on a dial
 	* This scene exactly is the climax of Das Boot
 * a theater piece:
+	* The first thing someone who knows nothing about submarines needs to know is: they have no windows.
+		* (research subs do, of course, but military-industrial subs don't.)
+		* They don't need them.
+They interact more effectively with the outside world through other senses than vision.
+		* Submarine as the subconscious object (see beginning of typed short story draft)
+		* (Or that the submarine is like some kind of animal or being itself.
+The people operating it are like a nerve-center or brain, making decisions based on the senses that come in to them from the outside, mediated by the electro-magnetic spectrum and the capabilities of their sensors to read it.)
 	* The submarine is, by it's very nature, a set
 	* It would be fun to imagine a play that is entirely set inside a sub
 	* Maybe with a rotation of only three sets: the control room, the engine room, and the torpedo room